-2.1 Yarkhill Parish is located about 9 miles (14km) east of the City of Hereford and 9 miles (14km) north west of Ledbury.
+2.1 Yarkhill Parish is located about 9 miles (14km) east of the City of Hereford and 9 miles (14 km) north west of Ledbury.
 The Parish area covers 914 hectares.
 The River Loddon flows along much of the eastern boundary of the Parish, and the River Frome flows past the village of Yarkhill to the south and south west.
 The Parish extends to White Hill to the west and Whitwick Manor in the north.
 The Hereford to Birmingham rail line clips the Parish to the south and the A4103 road bisects the Parish south west to north east.

-Historical Development of Yarkhill Parish
+Historical Development of Yarkhill Parish1

-- 2.2 The Herefordshire Historical Environment Record Database lists 66 historical finds for Yarkhill.
+- 2.2 The Herefordshire Historical Environment Record Database2 lists 66 historical finds for Yarkhill.
 The earliest of these dates back to the Iron Age and there are also recorded finds from the Roman period.
 Clearly, Yarkhill, located within the fertile Frome valley, has attracted settlements throughout history. - 2.3 The general area of this part of Herefordshire was important to the Romans as a frontier outpost.
 Their presence also had the effect of changing the landscape as greater land clearance was required for cultivation to pay the Roman Tribute Tax.
 The Romans left by AD 409 and the area was progressively taken over by the Saxons.
 It was during the Saxon period that the village of Yarkhill was established.
 There are a couple of theories on the origin of the name.
 One theory is that it was named after a Saxon Knight called Arkell.
 Another is that it got its name from "yarcle", the Saxon word for a slope.
 Hereford's defences became more robust to fend off attacks from Welsh and Viking invaders during the Saxon period.
 Despite this, settled communities began to become established with Yarkhill being one of them. - 2.4 There are a number of medieval moats recorded in Yarkhill.
 Yarkhill Church was built in its original form during the early part of the 13th century.
-Later on, Yarkhill Church also became notable, particularly to campanologists, for Fabian Stedman who invented change ringing in 17th century (the art of ringing a set of tuned bells in a series of mathematical patterns called "changes").
-There is also evidence of both watermills and a windmill in different parts of the village.
-In terms of building material, as oak was in abundance, many houses were framed using this material.
-However, in the surrounding countryside, castles and monasteries were being replaced by large country houses, many estates of which still exist today.
-Local sandstone had become the favoured building material with imported bricks being used for detailing chimneys etc. There is evidence of a former brickworks at Newtown just to the north of the cross roads.
-This closed in 1886.
+Later on, Yarkhill Church also became notable, particularly to campanologists, for Fabian Stedman who invented change ringing in 17th century (the art of ringing a set of tuned bells in a series of mathematical patterns called

-&lt;sup>1 See Yarkhill Parish Plan, 2014
+1 See Yarkhill Parish Plan, 2014

-&lt;sup>2 http://htt.herefordshire.gov.uk/her-search/
+2 http://htt.herefordshire.gov.uk/her-search/